RavidRo/TradingSystem/Use Cases.md

         1. else, generate error message
 1. else, generate an error message

+**Tests**:

+-   <ins>_Happy Path_</ins>: The owner of a store wants to remove a product from his store.
+The owner enters the correct product identifier and the system removes the item from the store.
+-   <ins>_Sad Path_</ins>: The owner of a store wants to remove a product and enters wrong identifier, the system generates an error message.

 ### 4.2.
 Change product quantity

 **Actors**: Store personnel, enter store